 Bicycle rental places dot the roads, and we had a great time with bikes with a cushioned back seat perfect for kids.
 We did not realise that cycling after sunset on those bumpy sand tracks was a bit of an extreme sports – do bring a torch or a head lamp!

-The distances are quite long for little feet in the heat, and the horse carts may be difficult to get in the more remote locations – the bike gives you more freedom to get home for bedtime.
+The distances are quite long for little feet in the heat, and the horse carts may be difficult to get in to the more remote locations – the bike gives you more freedom to get home for bedtime.
 We saw quite a few push chairs, but I would only bring one along if it’s suitable for rougher terrains than KL malls.

 We visited the small turtle hatchery on the main street, but it’s just a few pools with baby turtles – apparently they do release them into the sea on certain nights.